 Healthcare Coverage and Medicare Eligibility

 Medicare eligibility begins at age 65.
 Retiring at 64 means managing a one-year health insurance gap.
-You could rely on a spouse’s policy, purchase your own, or pay for COBRA coverage.
+You could rely on a spouse’s policy, purchase your own, or pay for COBRA continuing coverage.
 These options can be expensive.
 For those with chronic health conditions or medical expenses, it may make more financial sense to wait until you can take full advantage of Medicare.

 Other Financial Needs